mautrix/docs/bridges/general/contributing.md

 (relatively high) standards for code quality, architecture, etc regardless of whether AI is used.

-All changes need to be tested manually.
-AI can't do testing for you, if you ask it'll most likely just make up nonsense about how the change is 100% correct without actually testing anything.
+PR authors are expected to test their changes (if applicable).
+Understanding changes generally means testing it yourself, not asking AI to do it.

-Also, don't use AI for generating pull request descriptions.
-AI-generated descriptions are long and usually have zero useful information.
-Even an empty description is better than a long and useless one.
+Avoid using AI for generating pull request descriptions.
+AI-generated descriptions are long and usually have very little useful information.